rhalbersma/bit_set/README.md

 }
 ```

-The output of these `bitset` implemenations gives a bitstring, to be read from right-to-left:
+The output of these `bitset` implementations gives a bitstring, to be read from right-to-left:
 <pre>
 0010000000100000100010000010100010000010100000100000100010100010000010100000100010100010100010101100
 0000000000000000000000000000100000000000100000000000000000100000000000100000000000100000100000101000